 What is Dynamic Stretching?

-Dynamic stretches are a form of stretching focusing on continuous movement to bring the muscle into a stretch – they are not held.
+Dynamic stretches are a form of stretching focusing on continuous movement to bring the muscle into a stretch – they’re not held.
 This type of stretching is best performed before your workout to help get blood flowing to the area of your body that is about to be worked.
-Think of dynamic stretches as a way to prime your body for the exercises that lie ahead.
+Think of dynamic stretches as a way to prime your body for the exercises you’re about to do.

 Core Benefits of Dynamic Stretching:

-• Activates the muscles that are about to be worked out
+- Activates the muscles (warms them up) that are about to be worked out

 What is Static Stretching?